Shari Karney: Shattered Trust: The Shari Karney Story

 In 1991, NBC bought the rights to her story and developed a movie called Shattered Trust: The Shari Karney Story.
 The movie was released in 1993 as a television film directed by Bill Corcoran, written by Susan Nanus, and starring Melissa Gilbert.

 Television appearances

 In 1991 Shari appeared on The Oprah Winfrey Show, Geraldo, Today, Home Show, Larry King Live, and ABC Primetime television programs to educate members of the public about their new legal rights under SB 108.

 From 2000-2001 Shari also appeared on the American syndicated TV "court show" Power of Attorney as one of the rotating high-profile attorneys.

 Barwinners

-In 1981, Karney began tutoring for the California Bar Exam, later, this would become a company called Barwinners.
+In 1981, Karney began tutoring for the California Bar Exam.
+This would later become a company called Barwinners.

 In 2015 Barwinners, was the subject of an "action brought under [The State of California's] Business and Professions Code §17200, for unfair competition, and §17500 of that code, for false advertising"; the Metropolitan News-Enterprise reported that Barwinners settled without admitting wrongdoing.
 Barwinners is no longer owned or operated by Karney.